Codecademy/docs/content/html/concepts/semantic-html/semantic-html.md

 ---
-Title: 'Semantic HTML'
+Title: "Semantic HTML"
-Description: 'Semantic HTML introduces meaning to the code we write.
+Description: "Semantic HTML introduces meaning to the code we write.
 Before Semantic HTML the elements didn’t have any meaning as to what it does or what content goes in it.
-An element such as  was used as a general-purpose element to create things from headers to footers to articles. html   This is a footer'
+An element such as  was used as a general-purpose element to create things from headers to footers to articles. html   This is a footer"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Semantic'
+  - "Semantic"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Semantic HTML introduces meaning to the code we write.